 She was relieved to hear a familiar, raspy voice coming from behind her.

 “Jessup!”
 She jumped up and gave the older man a hug.
-She couldn’t help looking over his clothes, especially his garishly blue and orange shirt.
+She couldn’t help but look over his clothes, especially his garishly blue and orange shirt.
 “What’s up with the jeans and Hawaiian shirt?
 What happened to your leather pants and jacket?”

 He cleared his throat, his voice a product of his many years of smoking.
 “It’s too damn hot for leather.
 For this vacation, I’m not the radio personality Jessup.
 I’m the mild-mannered version.”

 She laughed.
 Mild-mannered my ass, she thought.
-Shaking her head she responded, “I’ve seen that video where you wrestle that guy half your age and you were already in your seventies then.”
+She shook her head and responded, “I’ve seen that video where you wrestle that guy half your age, and you were already in your seventies.”

 He smiled wide, the lines on his face drawn deep and long.
 “Well, I’m not getting any younger.”